top of page

 Mirna1lowres_edited.jpg

-Mirna Vohnsen is an assistant lecturer at TU Dublin where she teaches literary and critical theory, Latin American and Spanish literature, Argentine cinema, intercultural studies as well as Spanish language.
+Mirna Vohnsen is a Lecturer in Spanish at TU Dublin where she teaches literary and critical theory, Latin American and Spanish literature, Argentine cinema, intercultural studies as well as Spanish language.
 She holds a PhD in Hispanic Studies from University College Dublin.
 Her specialism is Latin American cultural studies with a particular focus on film.
 She was awarded a runner-up for the AHGBI-Spanish Embassy Doctoral Publication Prize in 2017 and published a monograph entitled Portrayals of Jews in Contemporary Argentine Cinema with Tamesis Books in 2019.
 She is the co-author of Eva Perón: A Reference Guide to Her Life and Works (Rowman and Littlefield, 2021) and the co-editor of Contemporary Argentine Women Filmmakers (Palgrave Macmillan, 2023).
 When not teaching or researching, she enjoys travelling around the world.

 Mercedes Carbayo-Abengózar,